 This option brings you back to the main member homepage from anywhere inside the membership area.

-This page provides all the details of your Thrive account including invoices and contact information.
+This page provides all the details of your Thrive account, including invoices, product details, order history, and contact information.

 Thrive University launched in December 2016.
-It’s a platform to access all of their courses, guides and training material in one simple interface.
+It’s a platform to access all of their courses, guides, and training material in a straightforward interface.

-When you click on a product, then you can see its list of tutorials.
-For example, clicking on Thrive Content Builder lists all of these tutorials:
+When you click on a product, you can see its list of tutorials.

 You can use the search bar for specific queries or find the applicable product section and search there: